simonmichael/hledger/hledger/Hledger/Cli/Commands/Roi.md

 computed as a difference between current value of investment and its initial value, expressed in percentage of the initial value.

-However, this approach is only practical in simple cases, where investments receives no in-flows or out-flows of money, and where rate of growth is fixed over time.
+However, this approach is only practical in simple cases, where the investment receives no in-flows or out-flows of money and the rate of growth is fixed over time.
 For more complex scenarios you need different ways to compute rate of return, and this command implements two of them: IRR and TWR.

-Internal rate of return, or "IRR" (also called "money-weighted rate of return") takes into account effects of in-flows and out-flows, and the time between them.
-Investment at a particular fixed interest rate is going to give you more interest than the same amount invested at the same interest rate, but made later in time.
-If you are withdrawing from your investment, your future gains would be smaller (in absolute numbers), and will be a smaller percentage of your initial investment, so your IRR will be smaller.
-And if you are adding to your investment, you will receive bigger absolute gains, which will be a bigger percentage of your initial investment, so your IRR will be larger.

-As mentioned before, in-flows and out-flows would be any cash that you personally put in or withdraw, and for the "roi" command, these are the postings that match the query in the`--inv` argument and NOT match the query in the`--pnl` argument.

-If you manually record changes in the value of your investment as transactions that balance them against "profit and loss" (or "unrealized gains") account or use price directives, then in order for IRR to compute the precise effect of your in-flows and out-flows on the rate of return, you will need to record the value of your investement on or close to the days when in- or out-flows occur.
+**Internal rate of return (IRR)**, also called money-weighted rate of return, answers the question: *what single constant annual interest rate, applied to your actual sequence of deposits and withdrawals, would produce exactly the ending balance you have?*

+IRR is inherently personal.
+If you deposited a large sum right before a bad period, your IRR is dragged down - not because the investment was poorly managed, but because your timing was bad.
+Conversely, investing heavily just before a rally makes your IRR look great.
+This is what makes IRR "money-weighted": periods when more of your money is at stake contribute more to the result.

-In technical terms, IRR uses the same approach as computation of net present value, and tries to find a discount rate that makes net present value of all the cash flows of your investment to add up to zero.
-This could be hard to wrap your head around, especially if you haven't done discounted cash flow analysis before.
-Implementation of IRR in hledger should produce results that match the `=XIRR` formula in Excel.
+In technical terms, IRR uses the same approach as computation of net present value, and tries to find a discount rate that makes the net present value of all the cash flows of your investment add up to zero.

-Second way to compute rate of return that `roi` command implements is called "time-weighted rate of return" or "TWR".
-Like IRR, it will account for the effect of your in-flows and out-flows, but unlike IRR it will try to compute the true rate of return of the underlying asset, compensating for the effect that deposits and withdrawas have on the apparent rate of growth of your investment.

-TWR represents your investment as an imaginary "unit fund" where in-flows/ out-flows lead to buying or selling "units" of your investment and changes in its value change the value of "investment unit".
-Change in "unit price" over the reporting period gives you rate of return of your investment, and make TWR less sensitive than IRR to the effects of cash in-flows and out-flows.
+The implementation in hledger produces results that match the `=XIRR` formula in Excel.

+**Time-weighted rate of return (TWR)** strips out the effect of your deposit and withdrawal timing, measuring the investment's own performance rather than your experience of it.

+hledger computes TWR using the BAI (Bank Administration Institute) Linked IRR method.
+The reporting period is divided into windows at each date where the portfolio has a known, externally-established valuation - these are dates of price directives or of manual balance updates recorded via `--pnl` transactions.
+Within each window, if no cash flows occurred, the return is simply the ratio of ending to starting value.
+If cash flows occurred within a window, the window's return is found by solving for the rate that reconciles the starting value, the ending value, and the timing of those flows.
+All window returns are then multiplied together (geometrically chained) to give the TWR for the full period.

+The accuracy of TWR depends on how many valuation dates you have recorded.
+More valuation dates mean finer windows and more precise results.

+**In short:** TWR tells you how good the investment was; IRR tells you how good your experience of the investment was.

+**When each matters**

+Use IRR when you want to know your actual personal return - what you earned on your money, accounting for when you chose to move it.
+It is the right measure when evaluating your own deposit and withdrawal timing decisions.

+Use TWR when you want to evaluate the investment vehicle itself, independent of your deposit timing.
+It is the right measure when comparing two funds or strategies, or when asking whether you would have been better off elsewhere.
+TWR is the standard that professional investment managers use to report fund performance, precisely because it removes the distortion caused by investor cash flows.

 References: